wallarm/product-documentation/docs/4.0/updating-migrating/older-versions/what-is-new.md

       * [Upgrading the Docker container with the modules for NGINX or Envoy](docker-container.md)
       * [Upgrading NGINX Ingress controller with integrated Wallarm modules](ingress-controller.md)
       * [Cloud node image](cloud-image.md)
-3. [Migrate](../migrate-ip-lists-to-node-3.md) whitelist and denylist configuration from previous Wallarm node versions to 4.0.
+3. [Migrate](../migrate-ip-lists-to-node-3.md) allowlist and denylist configuration from previous Wallarm node versions to 4.0.

 ----------